How to Play ConkerHow to Play Conker

 Tips

-- 01Don't open too early — once the table is open, opponents can lay onto your groups.
+- 01Don't rush to get in — once your groups are on the floor, opponents can lay onto them.

 - 02Watch the discard pile — what was thrown tells you what's still in play.